Robot Wars

 FIRST COMPETITORS

 Among the first competitors was Mark Setrakian (pictured, right), who had worked with me at ILM.
-I knew he would be setrakian96interested in something like this “mechanical sport,” as I called it.
+I knew he would be interested in something like this “mechanical sport,” as I called it.
 After his appearance with The Master at RW94, it was clear to everyone who was there how exciting this sport could be.

 There was also Caleb Cheung, who was later to invent the very successful toy, Furby.
 And Mike Winter, who became a close friend over the phone before we even met.
 He built the X1.
 His daughter Lisa Winter is now a famous robot builder.
 There was also Charlie Tilford, a mechanical engineer with a wild joyous flamboyance and a winning robot called The Mauler.
 And there was the very young Scott LaValley with his exquisitely beautiful robot called DooLittle, which was prophetically named.
 Later incarnations by Scott were appropriately named DooMore and DooAll.
 Also, there was the quiet genius, Will Wright, legendary for creating the very successful games, Sim City and now the Sims.
 His robot was called JulieBot.